I got a fantastic question from Bright Line Eater Rachel Himes today. She writes:

 To illustrate this process, I’ll use an example from Minimalist Baker, one of my favorite recipe sites.

 Let’s say I wanted to adapt her dreamy looking Curry Roasted Vegetable & Lentil Kale Salad.
-That’s pretty darn BLE-friendly, the food categories are even all there.
+That’s pretty darn close to compliant, the food categories are even all there.

 Step 1: Remove any sugar or sweeteners from the ingredients list.